cerb/cerb.github.io/privacy-draft.md

 Under certain limited circumstances, European Union individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
 To learn more about this method of resolution and its availability to you, please read more about [Privacy Shield](https://www.privacyshield.gov/).

+### Liability For Onward Transfers

+Where WGM has transferred personal information of EU or Swiss residents to third parties, WGM shall be liable if those third parties do not process personal information in compliance with the Privacy Shield Principles.
+This shall not be the case where WGM establishes that it is not responsible for the damage caused by the third party.

 ### Data Protection Addendum

 If you require a signed Data Protection Addendum (DPA) for [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliance, you may [download ours here](/assets/documents/WGM_GDPR_DPA.pdf).
 This document formalizes the contract between data exporter and data importer, as well as describing the rights of data subjects.
 Please review the terms and return a signed copy to [team@cerb.ai](mailto:team@cerb.ai).